PeteyChan/SimpleECS/README.md

   {               // valid entities will always have valid archetypes
     //...         // shorthand for archetype.IsValid()
   }

-  archetype.Foreach((ref int value) => value ++); // you can iterate over components and entities
-                                                  //  in an archetype just like you can with queries

-  foreach(var entity in archetype.Entities) // you can get just the entities in an archetype {                                         // with the Entities property
+  foreach(var entity in archetype.Entities) // you can get the entities in an archetype {                                         // with the Entities property
     Console.WriteLine(entity);
   }